Your velocity is real.

 Some teams are held back by uncertainty - not sure whether to accelerate or slow down.
 Some are already moving and noticing things that are hard to name.
 Some are fully committed, velocity is climbing, and the question is whether what's being built at that speed will hold.

-It is for the people responsible for what gets built — decision makers, product owners, architects, developers, testers.
-It is not a pitch for AI adoption.
-It is an honest account of what it actually takes to do this well.
+It is for the people responsible for what gets built - decision makers, product owners, architects, developers, testers.
+Not a pitch for AI adoption.
+An honest account of what it actually takes to do this well.

 I scrapped two projects last year.
 Both built with AI.
 That's what I'm here to talk about.